 The Bodhisatta was once a student of religion.
 His teacher preached moral law to people he met, whether they were interested or not, though the latter never accepted it.
 His disciples encouraged him to preach only to those who wanted to hear his lessons, but he wouldn’t follow their advice.

 The Bodhisatta wanted to convince his teacher to change his ways, so he started throwing rocks into a cave.
-Other disciples asked him what he was doing, but he didn’t answer; he just kept throwing stones.
+Other disciples asked him what he was doing, but he didn’t answer; he just kept throwing rocks.
 They told their master and he came to ask the Bodhisatta why he was doing this.
 He answered that he wanted to make the world completely smooth by filling in every cavity and leveling every hill.
 His teacher responded that no mortal could do such a thing, and this made him realize that also nobody could make all people agree.
 The teacher praised the Bodhisatta and promised to stop trying to convert everyone.

 In the Lifetime of the Buddha